Moorfields at Stratford

 Who can I speak to about how my appointments are managed?

-If you have any questions about your appointment, please contact the information on the appointment letter or text message provided.
-If you have any concerns or complaints about your care, you can contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net
+If you have any questions about your appointment, please use the information in your appointment letter or text message to contact us.
+If you have any concerns about your care, contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net